mshanemc/deploy-to-sfdx/README.md

 That lets you create records, assign permsets, create users, install packages, run tests, generate passwords, and do anything you can do with an SFDX command

 ---
+## Launcher URLs

+There's not anything at / on the server.
+The only page you care about is `/launch` which takes 1 parameter `template`

+So your path should be `https://whatever.herokuapp.com/launch?template=https://github.com/username/reponame`

+---
 ## Example Repos with orgInit.sh scripts

 https://github.com/mshanemc/DF17integrationWorkshops [![Deploy](https://raw.githubusercontent.com/mshanemc/deploy-to-sfdx/master/assets/sfdx_it_now.png)](https://hosted-scratch.herokuapp.com/launch?template=https://github.com/mshanemc/DF17integrationWorkshops)